Collaborating for greater worldwide health opportunities

 University of Rwanda, Rwanda

-The Faculty of Medicine Clinical Simulation and Skills Centre (FOMSSC) at the University of Rwanda officially opened in February 2013 through a joint initiative led by Dr. Patty Livingston (Dalhousie Anesthesia).
+The Faculty of Medicine Clinical Simulation and Skills Centre (FOMSSC) at the University of Rwanda officially opened in February 2013 through a joint initiative between Global Surgery and the Department of Anesthesia, Pain Management and Perioperative Medicine.
 Original funding for the project was through a Grand Challenges Canada Rising Stars grant.

-Our Global Surgery Office (GSO) is actively supporting the development of this centre through participation in surgical education and team training.
+Our Global Surgery Office (GSO) supported the development of this centre through participation in surgical education and team training.
 Courses include Basic Surgical Skills Course and Perioperative Scrub Skills (Nurse Training).

 Team Broken Earth Haiti